actix/actix-web/guide/src/qs_2.md

 Let’s create and run our first actix web application.
 We’ll create a new Cargo project that depends on actix web and then run the application.

 In the previous section we already installed the required rust version.
-Now let's create new cargo projects.
+Now let's create a new cargo project.

 ## Hello, world!